 When one side (top or bottom) of the stone is finished the stone is then transferred to another dop stick, and the process repeated on the other.

-The Tanzanite properties are tested to ensure that only the best are made available to the public.
+Tanzanite's features are tested to ensure that only the best are made available to the public.

-See Buyers Guide for more information.
+See our Buyers Guide for more information.